michaeldorman/geobgu/README.md

 # geobgu

-This is a collection of convenience functions for work at the Department of Geography at BGU.
+This is a collection of utility functions for work at the Department of Geography at BGU.

 ## Installation

-You can install geobgu from github with:
+You can install `geobgu` from GitHub with:

 ```R
 # install.packages("devtools")